akshaypt7/purifit_chatbot_rasa/data/nlu.md

 - what are the products
 - what all can i buy from here
 - which products do you have
+- what all products you have
+- How many types of shower filters do you have?
+- How many types of water filters do you have?

 ## intent:cost_of_the_products
 - how much does it cost
 - what's the cost of shower filter
 - cost of washing machine filter
 - price of shower head
 - how much I have to pay for shower filter
 - how much does the product cost
 - how costly is the product
+- what's the price
+- whats the price of shower filter?

 ## intent:ingredients_of_products
 - what is the product made out of
 - what are the ingredients of the product
 - what is the media used
 - what is the filter media used inside
 - what are the filters that are inside
 - Does the product have any certification